Skip to content

 Using REPENTOGON⚓︎

 REPENTOGON adds a new callback named MC_POST_ADD_COLLECTIBLE.
 It will trigger whenever an item is added to Isaac's inventory through any means, with a parameter to see if it's a first-time pickup or not.
-This is the perfect callback for the purposes of this tutorial and simplifies our code tremendously.
+This is the perfect callback for the purposes of this tutorial and simplifies the code tremendously.

 1